gbytegear/BinOM/README.md

   * `binom::NodeVisitor` - interface for traversing the hierarchical BinOM structure
 * `binom::SerializedStorage` - container for storing static BinOM data in File
 * `binom::DynamicStorage` - container for storing and processing dynamic BinOM data in File
-  * `binom::FileNodeVisitor` - interface for traversing the hierarchical BinOM structure
+  * `binom::FileNodeVisitor` - interface for traversing the hierarchical BinOM structure (thread-safe)
 * `binom::Path` - path to BinOM node
 * `binom::Query` - query for conditionally searching data in a BinOM node
 * `binom::lexer` - BSDL to `binom::Variable` translator interface (More details in the [BSDL section](#binom-struct-description-language-bsdl))